 Costs: Pursuant to s 318(4) of the Act, the Respondent is ordered to of the Act.

-The Registrar shall record the Board's action in the Register of Publication:
+Publication: The Registrar shall record the Board's action in the Register of in the Register and his being named in this decision.

 Licensed Building Practitioners in accordance with s 301(1)(iii)